1.4. Glossary

 Drawing: entering polygons, lines, and placemarks on the map based on satellite images.

-The main technique for creating items on Yandex Map Editor (other than those that don't display on satellite images) consists of tracing the outlines of straits and bays, drawing the borders of administrative division, plotting addresses, etc.
+This is the main technique for creating items on Yandex Map Editor (other than those that don't display on satellite images: outlines of straits and bays, administrative division borders, addresses, etc.).

 Drawings display on the map in accordance with the design being used.